Here are some of the most commonly asked questions that we get about the FNCC.

 - Judges Bonus Points (10%)

 No. If the focus of your costume is the story behind it, Dragon Con's Masquerade is better suited for you.
 The FNCC focuses solely on the skills and effort of the designer/builder, not on the entertainment value of the costume wearer.
-Bear in mind that if your costume has a "reveal", that is OK and can be used in this contest, but the reveal must be able to easily be seen in advance by the judges and easily reset prior to going on stage.
-For example: if your costume is a caterpillar that transforms into a butterfly with a large wingspan, demonstrating the transformation is totally acceptable but you need to be able to easily show this aspect to the judges prior to the onstage presentation.
-On stage, this contest is primarily presented in a fashion-show-like manner: sword play, dances, skits, juggling... any performance work is disallowed.
+Bear in mind that if your costume has a "reveal", that is OK and can be used in this contest, but the reveal must be easily seen in advance by the judges and easily reset prior to going on stage.
+For example: if your costume is a caterpillar that transforms into a butterfly with a large wingspan, demonstrating the transformation is totally acceptable but you need to be able to easily and quickly show this aspect to the judges prior to the onstage display.
+Onstage, this contest is primarily presented in a fashion-show-like manner: sword play, dances, skits, juggling... any performance work is disallowed.
 Open flame or open liquid containers are prohibited.

 For the purpose of this contest, presentation includes how you present your costume to the judges as well as how you present yourself in costume to the audience.
 For pre-judging, contestants are limited to the time and limitations specified in the "Pre-Judging" section of these FAQs.
 For the stage, costumers are limited to a fashion show style walk across the stage.
 Be sure to show off your costume to both side sides of the audience by moving to multiple positions on stage and taking pauses to turn and show off the whole costume (IE: don't move so quickly across the stage that no one can see your work.)
 But please, do not attempt a skit, upstage the emcees, or make excessive use of character poses.

 There is no at-con registration.
-We used to provide at-con registration whenever there we had leftover openings.
-However, we have not had any leftover openings for this contest in over 5 years.
 All contestants should pre-register online at the bottom of this web page.
 The documentation required to enter can be found in the "Documentation" section of this FAQ.

 Yes.
-Please keep in mind that due to the overwhelming popularity of this contest, we simply cannot accept incomplete registration forms or promissory emails.
-Thank you for your cooperation.
+Due to the overwhelming popularity of this contest, please keep in mind that we simply cannot accept incomplete registration forms or promissory emails.
+Thank you for understanding.

-First, consolidate them into a single Word document and email this document no later than August 19.
-(Email address will be given upon completion of your registration.)
+First, consolidate them into a single Word or PDF document.
+Submit that document no later than August 15.
+(Instructions will be provided in your registration confirmation email.)

 It couldn't hurt.
 We make every effort to ensure that your entry is present at the contest; but, we are human and things can happen.
-Be prepared should that rare missing registration happens to be yours.
-Simple printouts of screen grabs will be sufficient.
+Be prepared should that rare missing registration happen to be yours.
+Simple hardcopies of screen grabs will be sufficient.